Bi-Directional Sync

 To begin using bi-directional sync:

-1. Create or select a Git repository for your documentation.
+1. Create a new Git repository for your documentation.

 2. Install the ReadMe Sync GitHub App.